Lillian Gish: Political views

-Gish was a staunch Republican, and was friendly with President Dwight Eisenhower and his wife, Mamie.
+Gish was a staunch Republican, and was friendly with Dwight D. Eisenhower and his wife, Mamie.
 She supported Richard Nixon in his failed 1960 presidential run, and was also friends with Ronald Reagan.
 During Reagan's presidency, Gish wrote in a letter to Nancy Reagan, "Every time you and Ronnie open your mouths you echo my thoughts."

-During the period of political turmoil in the US that lasted from the outbreak of World War II in Europe until the attack on Pearl Harbor, she maintained an outspoken noninterventionist stance.
+During the period of political turmoil in the U.S. that lasted from the outbreak of World War II in Europe until the attack on Pearl Harbor, she maintained an outspoken noninterventionist stance.
 She was an active member of the America First Committee, an anti-intervention organization founded by a group of law students led by R. Douglas Stuart Jr., with aviation pioneer Charles Lindbergh as its leading spokesman.
 She said she was blacklisted by the film and theater industries until she signed a contract in which she promised to cease her anti-interventionist activities and never disclose the fact that she had agreed to do so.